lkeld/ALPPetitionSpammer/README.md

 # ALPPetitionSpammer

-I didn't create this, all credits go to https://github.com/dropout1337

 Essentially it just spams ALP (Australian Labor Party) Petitions, you can change the link of the petition in main.go